 I really want to live AND work here.

 Although I was in Amsterdam discovering what to do once you’ve “done” Amsterdam, I did enjoy just hanging out at the Volkshotel.
-It is a space to relax and unwind, or wind up and party.
+It is a space to relax and unwind or wind up and party.
 It is also a space to be inspired and create.
-With its quirky touches and close connection to everything Amsterdam (there is literally a metro stop at its door) the Volkshotel is the complete package when it comes to staying different in Amsterdam.
+With its quirky touches and a close connection to everything Amsterdam (there is literally a metro stop at its door), the Volkshotel is the complete package when it comes to staying different in Amsterdam.

 Digital nomads be warned, you may not want to leave.

 Let’s hear it!

 PIN IT FOR LATER!

 Although I was provided a reduced media rate at the Volkshotel,